chicio/chicio.github.io/_posts/2021-01-27-kotlin-junit5-mockk.md

 }
 ```

 Let's move to another test: `FieldValidRowParserTest`.
-In this test I have a different need for the setup of my mocks: I want to setup my mocks return values based on the value of their parameters.
-So I'm talking about argument matchers.
+In this test I had a different problem to solve for the setup of my mocks: I wanted to set my mocks return values based on the value of their parameters.
+So what I'm talking about is argument matchers.
 MockK has a lot of argument matchers.
 You can find the complete list [at this link](https://mockk.io/#matchers "mockk matchers").
-One interesting note: contrary to what happens in other frameworks (e.g. Mockito), it is not required to specify all argument matchers for all arguments.
-Some arguments acan have a fixed  (they will be automatically wrapped in eq matcher).
-In my case, the only thing I want to do for my `FieldValidRowParserTest` is to setup the mock so that they return the same value for any possible parameter value.
+One interesting note: contrary to what happens in other frameworks (e.g. Mockito), it is not required to specify an argument matcher for each argument.
+Some arguments can have a fixed value (they will be automatically wrapped in a `eq` matcher).
+In my case, the only thing I wanted to do for my `FieldValidRowParserTest` was to setup the mocks so that they returned the same value for any possible parameter value.
 This is why I decided to use the `any()` matcher.
 The second interesting thigng is related to the `verify` construct.
-In this test I needed to verify that the interaction occurs exactly 1 time.
+In this test I needed to verify that the interaction with the mock occured exactly 1 time.
 In MockK it is possible to customize the `verify` behaviour with some optional parameter.
 You can find the complete list [at this link](https://mockk.io/#verification-atleast-atmost-or-exactly-times "mockk verify configuration").
-In my case I just specified the value `1` for the `exactly` parameter.
+In my case I specified the value `1` for the `exactly` parameter.
 Below you can find final code for this second unit test.

 ```kotlin